 Lisa began her Speech and Drama training with Lois Brimblecombe through the AMEB in 2014, winning the 2015 Certificate in Drama and Performance Prize for South Australia and the Northern Territory.
 She completed her Associate Diploma in 2016.
 Lisa has loved her work with Speech and Drama Studios SA at all venues.
+She believes in fostering a caring, inclusive and safe environment for students to learn and explore as performers and public speakers.
 She finds it rewarding to see students growing as performers and public speakers and learning to take risks.
 Watching students develop a passion and understanding for effective communication – no matter their age – is the highlight of her work.

 Laurie was trained as an actor in the U.K., receiving his Media/Performance Diploma at Salford University and undertaking training at the Academy of Live and Recorded Arts in London.
-He has also completed his Level 4 Education Certificate and is currently working towards completing his Diploma of Drama and Performance with his teacher, Lois Brimblecombe, through the Australian Music Examinations Board in South Australia; for Section 1 of the Diploma he received the Associate Diploma in Drama and Performance Prize for 2017.
+He has also completed his Level 4 Education Certificate.
+Through the Australian Music Examinations Board in South Australia for Section 1 of the Diploma, he received the Associate Diploma in Drama and Performance Prize for 2017.

 Laurie has been teaching Speech and Drama since 2017 and looks forward to continuing in this role with Speech and Drama Studios SA into the future.

 Bec is the Managing Director/Creative Producer and a Senior Teaching Artist of South Australian Youth Arts Theatre Co based in Unley.
 She is a trained actor, completing her performance diploma at the Centre for the Performing Arts and a Speech and Drama Teaching Associate Diploma with AMEB (Distinction).
 She also has a BA Hons (First Class) in History and English from the University of Adelaide as well as various management qualifications and diplomas through Tafe SA.